moaatt2/test-blog/docs/_posts/2025-03-23-vipera-beerus-4-in-1.md

 ### Materials

 For the sample piece showcased in this post, I [made the rings myself]({{ site.baseurl }}{% post_url 2025-01-25-making-rings-at-home %}).
-I used 16 {% include abbreviations/swg.html %} Bright Aluminum wire from [The Ring Lord](https://theringlord.com/) coiled around a 5mm mandrel (for an approximate {% include abbreviations/id.html %} of 5mm) for an {% include abbreviations/ar.html %} ratio of 3.1.
+I used 16 {% include abbreviations/swg.html %} Bright Aluminum wire from [The Ring Lord](https://theringlord.com/) coiled around a 5mm mandrel (for an approximate {% include abbreviations/id.html %} of 5mm) for an {% include abbreviations/ar.html %} of 3.1.

 ### Notes